Vicar (Anglicanism)

 Vicar is a title given to certain parish priests in the Church of England and other Anglican churches.
 It has played a significant role in Anglican church organisation in ways that are different from other Christian denominations.

-The title is very old and arises from the medieval arrangement where priests were appointed either by a secular lord, by a bishop or by a religious foundation.
+The title arises from the medieval arrangement where priests were appointed either by a secular lord, by a bishop or by a religious foundation.
 Historically, but no longer, vicars share a benefice with a rector (often non-resident) to whom the great tithes were paid.
 Vicar derives from the Latin vicarius meaning a substitute.

 Historically, Anglican parish priests were divided into rectors, vicars and (rarely) perpetual curates.
 These were distinguished according to the way in which they were appointed and remunerated.
 The church was supported by tithes: taxes (traditionally of ten percent) levied on the personal and agricultural output of the parish.